hyt-hz/pyslog/README.md

 pyslog
 ======

-a python script to append and parse syslog in the format of:
+A python script to append and parse syslog in the format of:

 Oct 23 00:23:21 localhost ProgramIdent[3011]: [notice] [operation] blablabla